Cohealo/factory_girl_association_callbacks/README.md

 # Factory Girl Association Callbacks

-# What is this?

-Its a set of custom strategies for factory girl.
+Custom strategies for factory girl that add `before` and `after` callbacks to association attributes.
+Helpful when attributes have values that are dependent on each other.

 See factory girls `GETTING_STARTED.md` for a description of a custom strategy.

-These strategies add callbacks to association attributes which are helpful to when attributes have values that are dependent on each other.
+## Installation

+Add a git submodule for this project to vendor:

+    git submodule add https://github.com/ajh/factory_girl_association_callbacks.git vendor/factory_girl_association_callbacks

+Then configure it in `spec/spec_helper.rb` like this:

+    # after require 'factory_girl'

+    # Replace default factory girl strategies
+    require Rails.root.join('vendor/factory_girl_association_callbacks/lib/factory_girl_association_callbacks')
+    FactoryGirlAssociationCallbacks::Strategy.register

 # What do I mean by consistency?

-All associations should be consistent.
-For example when creating a booking, its equipment and booking\_data should have facilities within the same health system.
-Also delivery dates should make sense given the booking, etc.
+When associations have attributes that are dependant on each other, for example a User may have a Contact and a TimeZone.
+The Contact address\_state should be consistent with the TimeZone value (like MA and EST).

 # About the callbacks